 Families & Caregivers

-Established in 2020, Sisters’ Hope Foundation is a 501(c)3 approved, Pennsylvania based, non-profit organization.
-Our goal is to increase awareness and understanding of adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), support those living with or caring for those living with ALSP, and creating connections for the ALSP community.
+Sisters’ Hope Foundation is a 501(c)3 non-profit organization dedicated to ALSP patients around the world.
+Our goal is to increase awareness and understanding of adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), support those living with or caring for those living with ALSP and creating connections for the ALSP community.
 Our mission is to see the first survivor of ALSP.

 What is ALSP?